cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 ABBESS.
 Explain yourself further.

 PAPHNUTIUS.
 You see this woman.
 From her youth she has led the life of a harlot.
-She has given herself up to base pleasures
+She has given herself up to base pleasures—

 ABBESS.
 What misery!